Biology and Biotechnology

 BB 2550: Cell Biology

-a working knowledge of concepts in biotechnology (BB 1035 or equivalent)
+Foundational knowledge of cell and molecular biotechnology (BB 1101 or equivalent)

-This course gives basic practical experimental experience in enzymology, how enzymes work and how to purify them for later use.
-These techniques are the foundation the design and production of many therapeutic products.
-Examples of the types of techniques and experiences included in this course are: • The action and optima of enzyme catalysis • Induction of enzyme production • Quantification and detection techniques for proteins • Extraction and purification of protein from biological material using column chromatography • Identification of compounds using Thin Layer Chromatography
+This course gives basic practical experimental experience in how enzymes work and how to purify proteins for later use.
+These techniques are foundational for the design and production of many therapeutic products.
+Examples of the types of techniques and experiences included in this course are: The action and optima of enzyme catalysis, induction of protein production, quantification and detection techniques for proteins, extraction and purification of proteins from biological material using column chromatography, and assessing the efficacy of a purification process.

-This course is an active exploration of a number of topics in anatomy and physiology through the use of simulations, measurement and hands on discovery.
-It will be particularly relevant to any student considering a health related career, doing work where body structure is relevant or has interest in how body systems connect.
+This course is an active exploration of topics in anatomy and physiology through the use of simulations, measurements, and hands-on discovery.
+It will be particularly relevant to any student considering a health-related career, doing work where body structure is central, or has interest in how body systems connect.
 A significant portion of this discovery will be accomplished by a hands-on dissection.
-Examples of the specific types of techniques and experiences included in this course are: • Comparative and general anatomy of several organisms • Physiology and function of body systems, processes and organs. • Enzyme Linked Immunosorbent Assay (ELISA) • Microscopy
+Examples of the specific types of experiences and techniques included in this course are comparative and general anatomy of several organisms; physiology and function of body systems, processes, and organs; Enzyme Linked Immunosorbent Assay (ELISA); and microscopy.

 This course examines topics in ecology and animal behavior through hands on experimentation and simulation.
 Activities in this course include interactions and observation of live animals as well as some outdoor activities and environmental sampling.
-This course will be relevant to students who have an interest in biology at more than the individual organism level as well as those with majors involving environmental and ecological concerns.
-Examples of the specific types of techniques and experience included in this course are: • Observing, recording, understanding, and analyzing animal behaviors • Handling of organisms • Environmental and ecological assessment and sampling • Observations of population dynamics
+This course will be relevant to students who have an interest in biology at more than the individual organism level as well as those majors studying environmental and ecological concerns.
+Examples of the specific types of techniques and experience included in this course are observing, recording, understanding, and analyzing animal behaviors; handling of organisms; environmental and ecological assessment and sampling; and observations of population dynamics.

 BB 2917: Hunting for Phage